ansys/pydynamicreporting/doc/source/userguide/index.rst

 A rendering of the image object is embedded in the current interpreter.
 You can follow the same steps to create and visualize other item types.

-To get access to the URL corresponding to a item, you use the attribute:
+To get access to the URL corresponding to a item, you use this attribute:

 .. code:: python

    first_image.url()

-Similarly, you can get the iFrame corresponding to the item:
+Similarly, to get the iframe corresponding to the item, you use this
+attribute:

 .. code:: python